 The following diagram illustrates a simple ring topology with one RX3i CPU Node and three I/O Devices on the same PROFINET network.
-In Figure 99, the PROFINET Controller module in the RX3i controller is configured to be the Media Redundancy Manager and the I/O Devices, in this case PNS modules, are configured to be Media Redundancy Clients.
+In Figure 99: Ring Topology with One Controller, the PROFINET Controller module in the RX3i controller is configured to be the Media Redundancy Manager and the I/O Devices, in this case PNS modules, are configured to be Media Redundancy Clients.